-A hearing screening test is now included in the routine assessments babies have in the first few days of life.
+A hearing screening test is now included in the routine assessments provided to babies in the first few days of life.
 These tests are designed to detect a permanent hearing loss in a child.
 A pass in these test results at birth indicates that the child has sufficient hearing for normal speech and language development.

 Your baby is startled or widens their eyes at sudden noises nearby or is woken or stirred from sleep by noise